 The traditional view of an apprentice might be a young person learning alongside an experienced tradesman, for example a plumber in the construction industry.
 However, nowadays, apprenticeships can offer a gateway into a variety of careers.

 Accoding to a Government news story, the number of disabled people in apprenticeships has more than tripled in the last 10 years.
-With the launch of the Disability Confident campaign (intended to help more disabled people into apprenticeships and jobs) these figures look set to grow.
+With ever more focus on getting disabled people into jobs, these figures look set to grow.